Batchbois/ferm-cal/README.md

-# FERM CAL
+# FERM-CAL
 ___
-#### Check out this great tool to keep your fermentations and beer batches organized!
-Never miss another important step!
-Never lose another note!
-You can use Ferm-Cal for making beer, pickles, kimchi, sauerkraut, etc!)
+### Check out this great tool to keep your fermentations and beer batches organized :) Never miss another important step or lose your notes.
+You can use Ferm-Cal for making beer, pickles, kimchi, sauerkraut, and more.

-##### Full Stack App built using React on Rails
+#### Full Stack App built using React on Rails
-##### Built by Team Batch Boiz
+#### Built by Team Batch Boiz:
 [Kimberly Leonard](https://www.github.com/kimberlyleo), [Samuel Bates](https://www.github.com/samboozle), [Sabrina Banks Randall](https://www.github.com/sabrinabanks), & [Brenden Barta](https://www.github.com/brendenbarta)

 Our responsive app allows mad fermtationists to manage their active fermentations and cellars.